SRRT: Exploring Search Region Regulation for Visual Object Tracking: Related Work

-These methods employ different search regions, from $2^2$ times as large as target object area to the whole image.
-A small search region brings advantages in speed, but it can easily lose the target object, \eg,~when the target object moves quickly.
+These methods employ different search regions, from $2^2$ times as large as the target object area to the whole image.
+However, no matter how large a search region is employed, limitations remain.
+A small search region brings advantages in speed, while may easily lose the target object, \eg,~when the target object moves quickly.
 A large search region increases the search scope, but it also needs to face the increased distractors.
 Therefore, a complex identity discrimination or association module needs to be designed to filter the interference.
-To deal with occlusion in long-term tracking, tracking-learning-detection (TLD) method~\cite{TLD} combines a local tracker and a global re-detector.
-On the contrary, our work implements a more concise and flexible online tracking paradigm, which predicts an optimal search region for each frame, improving performance while being concise.
+To deal with occlusion in long-term tracking, the tracking-learning-detection (TLD) method~\cite{tld} combines a local tracker and a global re-detector. { FreeAnchor~\cite{freeanchor} shifts hand-crafted anchor assignment to a learnable anchor matching, and formulates the training of the detection model as a maximum likelihood estimation procedure.
+MAT~\cite{mat} introduces the multi-anchor mechanism to predict multiple-anchor regions and gains ensemble results, the sizes of search regions (anchors) are fixed and identical.
+On the contrary, our work implements a more flexible online tracking paradigm, which predicts an optimal search region for each frame, improving performance while being concise. }